SuryaElavazhagan/fictional-octo-tribble/README.md

 # fictional-octo-tribble

 I love problem solving.
-This repo contains all my solutions to leetcode, hackerrank and some of the solutions are from my university questions which I find interesting.
+This repo contains all my solutions to leetcode, hackerrank and some of the solutions are from my university practice questions which I find interesting.

 ### And regarding the repo name
 I really don't know what to name this so I randomly picked a name, I always wondered why github suggests repository name.
 But finally, It helped.
 If anyone has a better name suggestions, my DM is always open.